A SEASONED PROFESSIONAL

-After winning a Sony Radio Award with writer and producer Mary Colwell in 2009, working with the Farne music archive at Sage Gateshead for ‘North By East’ in 2011, and receiving commissions from highly regarded organisations such as Traidcraft and The People’s Kitchen, Gareth’s songwriting ability has been more recently showcased during a prestigious song-writing residency with The Mining Institute in Newcastle Upon Tyne during 2014/15.
-Working with Arts Council England, ‘The Seam’ project resulted in a new album of 11 original songs and a critically acclaimed tour telling stories from the Institute’s world renowned archive covering the history of mining engineering and the industrial revolution.
+After winning a Sony Radio Award with writer and producer Mary Colwell in 2009, Gareth went on to work with the Farne music archive at Sage Gateshead for ‘North By East’ with Calum Stewart in 2011.
+Not long after he received song commissions from highly regarded local organisations Traidcraft and The People’s Kitchen.
+In 2014-15 his song-writing was recognised with a prestigious Arts Council England funded residency at The Mining Institute, Newcastle Upon Tyne.
+‘The Seam’ project resulted in an album of original songs and a critically acclaimed North East tour of former pit communities telling stories from the Institute’s world renowned archive covering the history of mining engineering and the industrial revolution.
+In 2017 he was commissioned by The Auckland Trust to help a variety of local community groups respond through song to the opening of the new Mining Art Gallery.
+Prior to the pandemic in 2018-20 Gareth worked with CNTW NHS Trust on ‘Inspire’ a major project helping young people explore their mental health through songwriting.
+Since early 2020 he has also been working with Tyne Valley Community Rail Partnership (TVCRP) using music to explore public experiences of rail travel.

 “The Seam…instantly memorable melodies & superb musical accompaniment.
 Gareth's voice is faultless throughout…Essential listening.”
 FATEA